sarahKamal66/searchengine-spring-boot/README.md

-Search Engine Backend
+# 🔍 Search Engine Backend System

-A backend search engine built with Spring Boot that uses an inverted index to rank and retrieve web pages by keyword frequency.
+A backend-based search engine built using Java and Spring Boot that enables efficient text search using the inverted index technique.

+---

+## 🚀 Features
+- Build and maintain an inverted index for fast text retrieval
+- Search for words and retrieve relevant documents
+- RESTful APIs for indexing and searching operations
+- Integrated with H2 database for data storage
+- Tested using Postman

+---

-Tech Stack
+## 🛠️ Tech Stack
+- Java

-Java / Spring Boot
+- Spring Boot
-Spring Data JPA
-H2 Database
+- H2 Database
-REST API
+- REST APIs
-Maven
+- Maven

-Features

-Indexes text files and builds an inverted index stored in H2 database REST API endpoint that returns ranked URLs by word frequency Clean layered architecture: Entity / Repository / Service / Controller
+- Postman

+---

-API Usage
+## 📌 API Endpoints

-GET /api/search?word=example
+### 1. Index Data
+**POST** `/index`
+- Adds documents to the search engine

+### 2. Search
+**GET** `/search?word=example`
-Returns a list of URLs ordered by how frequently the word appears.
+- Returns documents containing the searched word

+---

+## 🧠 How It Works
+- The system processes input text and builds an inverted index
+- Each word maps to a list of documents where it appears
+- Search queries are matched against the index for fast retrieval

+---

-How to Run
+## ▶️ How to Run

-Clone the repository
+1. Clone the repository
-Open with IntelliJ IDEA
+2. Open in IntelliJ / Eclipse
-Run the project
+3. Run the Spring Boot application
-Use Postman or browser to call the API
+4. Use Postman to test APIs

+---

+## 📷 Example
+- Request: `/search?word=java`
+- Response: List of documents containing the word "java"

+---

+## 📈 Future Improvements
+- Ranking results based on relevance
+- Support for multiple keywords search
+- Pagination for results
+- Deploy the application

+---

+## 👩‍💻 Author
+Sara Kamal